Literature: The Millennium Trilogy aka: The Girl With The Dragon Tattoo

 Asshole Victim: Wennerström.
 Among his many crimes (most notably, profiting from drug trade and gun running) was forcing a woman whom he got pregnant to have an abortion by half-drowning her until she agreed.

 Ass Shove: Lisbeth does this to her social worker when she rapes him, as payback for what he did to her.
-In the American film, she even kicks the toy up there.
+In both films, she even kicks the toy up there.

 Big Screwed-Up Family: The Vanger dynasty.
 Most of them were either corrupt executives, perverts or Nazis.
 It's easier to list the Vangers who are not evil: Henrik, Martin, Cecilia, Anita and Harriet.
 Then in the last chapters of the book, we find out that the most evil of them all was Martin.